 Ledger Nano X

 Price: ~79€ ($120 AUD)

-The Ledger Nano S is the cheapest hardware wallet with a screen on the market, and is the most popular option.
-Offering simple and easy setup with any computer, the Nano S comes with a range of security features that are similar to those offered by the Trezor.
+The Ledger Nano S is the cheapest hardware wallet with a screen on the market and is the most popular option.
+Offering a simple and easy setup with any computer, the Nano S comes with a range of security features that are similar to those offered by the Trezor.

 Like the Trezor, the Ledger Nano S offers physical buttons, which add an extra security layer, and the option of two-factor authentication.
 The Nano S also requires PIN code confirmation for any transaction — after three incorrect attempts, the device wipes itself.

 This complete device wipe doesn’t result in the complete loss of your wallet, fortunately — the Ledger Nano S offers the same 24-word recovery phrase feature as the Trezor.
 Although these two devices seem virtually identical, the difference can be found in the architecture of the devices themselves.